-E. Transition to Core Clinical Experiences
+E. Transition to Core Clinical Experience

 The transition to Core Clinical Experiences curriculum is designed to provide hands on training and exposure to essential information and introductory skills to promote students' successful transition to their clinical rotations.
-This curriculum was significantly expanded in 2014 and features multiple case-based problem solving exercises similar to what will be seen on the clerkships.
-There are small group sessions to review core clinical skills such as X-ray and EKG interpretation; the abdominal exam and how it helps solve clinical problems; basic life-support recertification and procedures such as blood drawing and simulations exercises in our interprofessional Center for Experiential Learning and Simulation (iCELS).
-Skills utilized every day on clerkships including note-writing, oral presentations, writing admitting orders and prescriptions are taught and practiced.
-Also featured are presentations on important health care systems topics, such as utilizing electronic medical records, infection control, quality improvement and patient privacy.
+This curriculum features small group sessions to review core clinical skills such as X-ray and EKG interpretation; heart, neurologic and musculoskeletal exams skills; basic life-support recertification and procedures such as blood drawing and simulations exercises in our interprofessional Center for Experiential Learning and Simulation (iCELS).
+Also featured are presentations on important health care systems topics, such as utilizing electronic medical records, infection control, quality improvement and patient privacy. (revised 012714)